Pau López: Marseille

 On 8 July 2021, López was loaned to Ligue 1 club Marseille for the upcoming season, with an option to buy in the summer of 2022.
 Facing competition from experienced Steve Mandanda, he made his debut on 11 September in a 2–0 win away to Monaco, and retained his place over the France international throughout the campaign.

 Marseille exercised their option to purchase López on 8 January 2022, effective as of 1 July.
+On 16 August 2024, he was loaned to Spanish top-tier Girona for the season.

+On 7 January 2025, López was supposed to join Lens on a six-month deal with an option to buy in July.
+The following day, however, the loan was called off because, according to the French club, Girona intended to keep the player until the end of the month when they ended their participation in the league phase of the UEFA Champions League.

+López signed for Toluca of the Mexican Liga MX on 27 January 2025, still owned by Marseille; he replaced Brazilian Tiago Volpi, who asked to be released for personal reasons.

+Betis return

+On 22 July 2025, López returned Betis after agreeing to a three-year contract.

 International career

 López made his international debut on 26 December 2015, having a player of the match performance for Catalonia in a 1–0 friendly loss to the Basque Country.
 On 28 March 2016, he played his first game with the Spain under-21 team, in a 1–0 win against Norway at the Estadio Nueva Condomina.

 On 17 May 2016, López and Espanyol teammate Marco Asensio were called up to the senior team for a friendly against Bosnia and Herzegovina.
 He only won his first cap more than two years later, after coming on as a 75th-minute substitute for Kepa Arrizabalaga in a 1–0 win over the same opposition in Las Palmas.

+López made his final appearance on 15 November 2019, in a 7–0 home rout of Malta in the UEFA Euro 2020 qualifiers.